Video report by ITV News Correspondent Dan Rivers

 Shadow attorney general and Labour peer Baroness Shami Chakrabarti told Sophy Ridge: "I think the position is irresponsible and elitist, the idea there's one law for Boris Johnson and his mates and another law for everyone else, it's appalling."

-She added: "Every tinpot dictator on the planet throughout history has used the excuse of having the people on their side to break the law to shut down Parliament and all the rest of it, it's absolutely extraordinary and I think it's very un-British, as was the purge of the 21 MPs, who are Conservatives, they're not secret Corbynistas."
+She added: "Every tinpot dictator on the planet throughout history has used the excuse of having the people on their side to break the law to shut down Parliament and all the rest of it, it's absolutely extraordinary and I think it's very un-British, , who are Conservatives, they're not secret Corbynistas."

 She went on: "The legislation is crystal clear, if you don't have a deal in the next few weeks you have to apply for the extension, it's a duty that's laid in the legislation on the Prime Minister personally...